 which we use to improve our spam filters and compliance.

-Currently, our email servers do not enforce encryption for receiving and sending but try to enable it whenever possible, only because too many providers don't support it yet.
+Currently, we don't enforce encryption for receiving and sending but try to enable it whenever possible, because too many providers don't support it yet.

 This section applies to anylint.hell.sh and the associated Github App.

 We store the uploaded files or the branch of your repository in Germany to analyse them until they have been analysed.

 In the case of the Github App, Github stores up to 50 annotations of the result of our analysis until the commit which triggered the analysis is deleted either by the branch or repository being deleted.

 Copyright (c) 2018-19 Hell.sh, All rights reserved · Imprint · Report Abuse